wavefrontHQ/docs/pages/doc/integrations_vrops.md

 || and so on|

-You can see the full list of the collected metrics on the Metrics page.
+You can see the full list of the collected metrics on the **Metrics Browser** page.

 1. In Wavefront, click **Browse > Metrics**.
-2. On the Metrics page, in the **Metrics** text box, enter `vrops.vmware.`.
+2. On the **Metrics Browser** page, in the **Metrics** text box, enter `vrops.vmware.`.
 3. Click the folder icons to drill down to the individual metrics.

 ## vRealize Operations Cloud Integration Known Issues and Limitations

-This initial release of the Cluster Compute Resource Metrics integration has the following known issues and limitations:
+This initial release of the VMware vRealize Operations Cloud integration has the following known issues and limitations:

 * For supermetrics, such as `Cost Drivers - Facilities (US $/Month)`, `Total Server Purchase Cost`, and so on, the metric names are not fetched and in Wavefront these metrics are displayed with the super metric ID.
 * The vRealize Operations Cloud metrics have a point tag, which represents the organization ID.
 This is the UUIF of the organization.
 Currently, Wavefront collects the Organization ID as a point tag, instead of the Organization name.